benkozi/CECE/combo-test-runner/design/design.md

 across combinations of the enum-valued configuration options defined in `combo-test-runner/src/models/cece_config.py`.
 The combinations to sweep are declared in a YAML **suite configuration** validated by pydantic.
-Each combination is rendered to a driver YAML config, executed in an isolated Docker container with its stdout/stderr captured to a per-combo `.out` file, and passes if the driver exits 0.
-A later phase adds assertions that inspect the captured output and NetCDF output.
+Each combination is rendered to a driver YAML config and executed in an isolated Docker container with its stdout/stderr captured to a per-combo `.out` file;
+unwrapped per-combo tests then assert on the outcome (driver exit code, NetCDF file count and names, per-species variable attributes), and an analysis step computes descriptive statistics and spatial plots.

-## Non-goals (v1)
+## Non-goals

 - No standalone CLI — pytest's command line is the only entry point.
 - No dependency on existing CECE Python infrastructure; the runner lives in its own `uv`-managed environment under `combo-test-runner/`.
-- No validation of NetCDF output contents or captured driver output. v1's pass criterion is driver exit code 0.
+- No baseline comparison of statistics yet — the stats CSVs are the artifacts a future evaluation step will diff against baselines.

 ## Suite configuration